oneapi-src/oneDNN/rfcs/20230927-construct-tensor-without-user-handle/README.md

 ## Introduction & Motivation

 Currently, in Graph API level, users need to manually allocate memory and manage its lifecycle before constructing a tensor.
-Incorrect allocation and deallocation methods may cause some unexpected errors, such as memory release errors caused by `test::vector`(use one context to allocate memory and another context to deallocate it).
-In fact, in scenarios like unit test, the library can take the control of allocating and deallocating memory by itself, since the size of the memory can be obtained based on the logical tensor and layout, memory allocation can be performed accordingly when a tensor is constructed.
-When a tensor is destroyed, the memory is deallocated.
-In order to make library more user-friendly, this RFC mainly implements the ability to construct tensor without user handle.
+Incorrect allocation and de-allocation methods may cause some unexpected errors, such as memory release errors caused by `test::vector`(use one context to allocate memory and another context to de-allocate it).
+In fact, in scenarios like unit test, the library can take the control of allocating and de-allocating memory by itself, since the size of the memory can be obtained based on the logical tensor and layout, memory allocation can be performed accordingly when a tensor is constructed.
+When a tensor is destroyed, the memory is de-allocated.
+In order to make library more user-friendly, this RFC mainly implements the ability to construct tensor without user-provided handle.

 ## Proposal

 ### Option 1

-Referring to the `dnnl_memory_create` API in the primitive, reuse the existed
+Referring to the `dnnl_memory_create` API in the primitive, reuse the existed `dnnl_graph_tensor_create` API.
-`dnnl_graph_tensor_create` API.
 When `handle` parameter is set to `DNNL_MEMORY_ALLOCATE`, the library will perform memory allocation and automatically release the memory when the current tensor is destroyed.
 When the `handle` parameter is a regular pointer, the library will only set the pointer.
 When the `handle` parameter is `DNNL_MEMORY_NONE`, the handle of tensor will set `nullptr`.